MagriLab/clvlib/README.md

 ## References

-[^benettin]: Benettin, G., Galgani, L., Giorgilli, A., & Strelcyn, J.-M. (1980).
+[^1]: Benettin, G., Galgani, L., Giorgilli, A., & Strelcyn, J.-M. (1980).
 Lyapunov characteristic exponents for smooth dynamical systems and for Hamiltonian systems; a method for computing all of them.
 Part 1: Theory.
 Meccanica, 15(1), 9–20.

-[^ginelli]: Ginelli, F., Poggi, P., Turchi, A., Chaté, H., Livi, R., & Politi, A. (2007).
+[^2]: Ginelli, F., Poggi, P., Turchi, A., Chaté, H., Livi, R., & Politi, A. (2007).
 Characterizing dynamics with covariant Lyapunov vectors.
 Physical Review Letters, 99(13), 130601.